Deputy Vice-Chancellor Indigenous Leadership Portfolio Staff

 EMPLOYMENT

 Gabrielle Talbot-Mundine is a proud Bundjalung woman born, living, and working on Darug country.
 Gabrielle started working with Western Sydney University as a Business Administration Trainee in the Graduation Team in 2014.
 Since commencing with Western Sydney University, she has been committed to her career progression, securing roles in the Badanami Team, Future Student Engagement Team, and the Indigenous Employment Team.
-Gabrielle is an alumna and current student of Western Sydney University, placed on the Dean's Merit List for 2020 and 2021, holding a Graduate Certificate in Business and completing a Master of Business Administration.
+Gabrielle is an alumna and current student of Western Sydney University, placed on the Dean's Merit List for 2020 and 2021, and has completed her Graduate Certificate in Business and Master of Business Administration.

 Gabrielle has extensive knowledge of university systems and processes, developing a wide range of skills, knowledge and capabilities that allow her to deliver exceptional outcomes toward the institution's strategic direction.
 Her involvement in the Western Sydney University community has enabled Gabrielle to create strong and fruitful connections with the institution's key stakeholders.